How To Convert Mountain Bike To Commuter Bike Step By Step

 Therefore, the new set of wheels should come with a different gearing system.
 Since mountain bike gears are designed to accommodate slow average speeds and steep climbs, it would take quicker spinning on the road when the speed comes up.

 Mountain bikes usually have single chainrings, while commuter bikes use larger chainrings to accommodate faster movement experienced in on-road riding.
+Read more about how to use gears on a mountain bike properly.

 Commuting without proper lights can be a foolish move.
 Cycling requires that you have the right lights installed for safety.
 It will make you to be seen well in traffic so that other motorists can see you.
 They are even more helpful at night and in low visibility conditions when they light up your way while increasing your visibility greatly.